EDUCATION & OUTREACH

 The Joy of Opera: A Reflection of Life

-On November 16, 2019 from 11am to 1pm at the Madison Library, Music Educator Lou Barrella will deliver an opera history and appreciation lecture with music and video for both seasoned opera lovers and new-comers alike.
+In November 2019 at the Madison Library, Music Educator Lou Barrella delivered an opera history and appreciation lecture with music and video for both seasoned opera lovers and new-comers alike.

 A Tribute to Licia Albanese